Sysinternals/ProcDump-for-Linux/docs/coreclrintegration.md

 _Please note that by default the core dump will be placed into the same directory that the target application is running in._

 This time the core dump file size is only about 273MB.
 Much better and much more manageable.
-To convince ourselves that the core dump still contains all the neccessary data to debug .NET Core 3.0 applications, we can try it out with dotnet-dump analyze (which is a REPL for SOS debugging):
+To convince ourselves that the core dump still contains all the necessary data to debug .NET Core 3.0 applications, we can try it out with dotnet-dump analyze (which is a REPL for SOS debugging):

 ```console
 dotnet-dump analyze TestWebApp_time_2019-12-04_11:44:03.3066